INTRODUCTION | GUIDE | MAP | RELATED POSTS

 Opened in 2014, Sushi Nhí is fabulous.
 Recently relocated (for the second time: both times just a couple of doors up from its original location) and completed redecorated, Sushi Nhí makes a mockery of expensive, formal sushi restaurants.
 Not only that, but Sushi Nhi has now expanded; opening a new restaurant on Tran Nao Street, in District 2.
-The original location, on Nguyen Cong Tru Street, is right in the middle of a classic local neighbourhood food street, the quality, variety and presentation is excellent.
+The original location, on Nguyen Cong Tru Street, is right in the middle of a classic local neighbourhood, on a great food street.
+The quality, variety and presentation at Sushi Nhi is excellent.
 Even since its makeover (now boasting indoor seating on comfortable, modern furniture on three levels), the ambience is pleasantly low-key.
 The staff and chefs are young, gracious and polite – there’s the sense that they’re proud of the work they do.
 Prices are very reasonable and ingredients are crisp, fresh, and melt-in-your-mouth delicious.
 Over the last couple years – since business has been booming – they’ve added many comforts and extras, such as air-con, a sushi bar, ink-and-water paintings on the walls, Tiger Beer on tap, and excellent carafes of Japanese-style plumb wine (unfortunately, they’ve also added sugary pop music).
 Hân, a chirpy, attractive, and highly organised woman in her late twenties, runs the show on the ground.
 Sushi Nhí is popular with Saigon’s youth, middle-class families, and, increasingly, foreign expats.
 It’s ridiculously good.

 2: SUSHI KO